Last Updated 5/27/2021

-Amid the rising incidence of cyberattacks and the growing number of high-profile data breaches (e.g., the U.S. Office of Personnel Management, Anthem, Premera Blue Cross, Target, JP Morgan Chase, Neiman Marcus, Home Depot and Equifax), the government has stepped up its scrutiny of cybersecurity.
+Amid the rising incidence of cyberattacks and the growing number of high-profile data breaches, the government has stepped up its scrutiny of cybersecurity.
 This has led to increasing calls for legislation and regulation for enhanced cybersecurity measures to address the numerous risks posed by a cyberattack, including, but not limited to: (1) identity theft; (2) business interruption; (3) damage to reputation; (4) data repair costs; (5) theft of customer lists or trade secrets; (6) hardware and software repair costs; (7) credit monitoring services for impacted consumers; and (8) litigation costs.
-Most commercial property and general liability policies do not cover cyber risks, and cyber insurance policies are highly customized for clients in a new and quickly growing market currently estimated around $3.1 billion.
-This number includes surplus lines data, which the NAIC began collecting in 2016.
+Most commercial property and general liability policies do not cover cyber risks, and cyber insurance policies are highly customized for clients.
+In 2019, premiums were estimated at around $3.15 billion, a slight decrease of .22% from the prior year.
+This number reflects both stand-alone cybersecurity insurance products as well as those writing cybersecurity insurance as part of a package policy.
+It also includes alien surplus lines data, which the NAIC began collecting in 2016.

 The National Institute of Standards and Technology (NIST) has provided a framework for improving critical infrastructure cybersecurity, most recently updated in 2018.
+The framework provides a structure of standards, guidelines, and practices to aid organizations, regulators, and customers with critical infrastructures in effectively managing their cyber risks., most recently updated in 2018.
 The framework provides a structure of standards, guidelines and practices to aid organizations, regulators and customers with critical infrastructures in effectively managing their cyber risks.

-Status: There have been two major breaches of health insurance information in recent years.
-In addition to directly working with Anthem and Premera Blue Cross to resolve immediate concerns, state insurance regulators continue to monitor cybersecurity in the insurance sector closely.
-State insurance regulators serve on the U.S. Department of the Treasury's (Treasury Department) Financial Banking and Information Infrastructure Committee (FBIIC) where they work with federal regulators to address cyber threats in the U.S. State insurance regulators are also in the unique position of regulating and monitoring the solvency of insurance carriers underwriting cybersecurity policies.
+State insurance regulators serve on the U.S. Department of the Treasury's (Treasury Department) Financial Banking and Information Infrastructure Committee (FBIIC) where they work with federal regulators to address cyber threats in the United States.
+State insurance regulators continue to monitor cybersecurity in the insurance sector closely.
+In addition, regulators work with insurers to resolve immediate concerns when a data breach occurs at an insurance company.
+State insurance regulators are also in the unique position of regulating and monitoring the solvency and market activities of insurance carriers underwriting cybersecurity policies.

 - Adopted the Principles for Effective Cybersecurity: Insurance Regulatory Guidance.